 This allows you to connect a number of computers, peripherals and accessories without wiring.

 If you will be using wireless networking, you will definitely need to be using a wireless router.
-The disadvantage of this type of firewall is that it uses radio signals and these signals might be captured externally by someone else and used maliciously.
+The disadvantage of this type of router is that it uses radio signals and these signals might be captured externally by someone else and used maliciously.

-"War Driving" is among one of these malicious practices.
+'War Driving' is among one of these malicious practices.
 Individuals who drive through communities in motor vehicles equipped with laptops and high gain antennas "catching" signals from various households' wireless networks are guilty of "War Driving".

 Using wireless networking, it is strongly recommended that you should secure it by applying any one of these two encryption methods: